 Data aging offers you the option of moving large amounts of data within a database to gain more working memory.
 Data still resides in the database, it just reduces the HANA database memory footprint.
 Data aging can manage outdated information and helps to move sets of data within a database by specifying a data temperature.
 Hot data resides in the current area of the database, and warm or cold data is moved to the historical area of the database.

 Auritas is geared with the data and content experts to help you at any phase of your project.
 If you have an SAP system and are interested in learning more, then please contact us.

 We welcome all questions and comments!
 If you have anything specific that you’re unsure about, one of our experts will reach out to you.

 Webinar On-Demand Data Archiving 101 Data archiving is essential to every enterprise’s information management strategy.
 It can free up valuable SAP database memory, reduce administrative

-Webinar On-Demand Reduce Risk and Save Millions by Leveraging ILM During Your Move to S/4 We all know the deadline for S/4 is quickly approaching.
+Webinar On-Demand Reduce Risk and Save Millions by Leveraging ILM During Your Move to S/4 We all know the deadline for S/4 HANA is quickly

 A leading US Utility Company had been leveraging Auritas data discipline & Data Archiving methodology for more than eight years, significantly curtailing the company’s data